Krever Commission

 5. Safety of the blood supply system is paramount.

 The key recommendation made by Justice Krever was for the creation of a national system for the collection and delivery of blood components and products.
 The majority of recommendations made in the report are focused on outlining the operation and management of a national system.
-This of course later led to the creation of the Canadian Blood Services.
+This later led to the creation of the Canadian Blood Services (CBS) which replaced the Red Cross in 1998.
+CBS is responsible for managing the national blood supply for all provinces except Quebec (which is managed by Hema-Quebec).
+Canadian Blood Services operates at arms length from the federal government, meaning that although they receive public funding, they are a separate entity.

-Regarding plasma collection specifically, Justice Krever recommended that the national operator of the blood supply system (ie Canadian Blood Services) need not operate its own fractionation plant (used to create blood products).
+Regarding plasma collection, Justice Krever recommended that the national operator of the blood supply system (i.e., Canadian Blood Services) need not operate its own fractionation plant (used to create blood products).
 Yet he did recommend that:

 Canadian plasma should be custom fractionated, in batches consisting only of Canadian plasma, based on specifications negotiated between the fractionator and the national blood service.
 These specifications should include requirements for the manufacture of the safest and the highest-quality products. [emphasis added] [iii]